dropstream/amazon_sp_clients/README.md

 `x-amazon-spds-sandbox-behaviors` key.
 As it's normal for those file to have 3.5k lines of nested JSON, searching for them is not optimal.

-Because of this codegen rake task creates custom `.sandbox_params` file for "greping" (in root dir).
+Because of this, codegen rake task creates custom `.sandbox_params` file for "greping" (in root dir).
 For example, orders_v0 api client has `get_order_items` method.
 To find sandbox params for this method do: